 Discover the Fascinating Maltese Archipelago by Boat

-Feel inspired by sailing in Malta on the same seas as the Phoenicians, Romans, Greeks, Normans, and Swabians, all while relaxing on a yacht charter or catamaran in Malta.
+Feel inspired by sailing in Malta on the same seas as the Phoenicians, Romans, Greeks, Normans, and Swabians, all while relaxing on a Malta yacht charter or a catamaran rental in Malta.
 Situated in the central Mediterranean between Sicily and the coast of North Africa, the Maltese islands are home to an abundance of historic sites, temples, fortresses, and classical monuments, from Calypso’s Cave to The Inquisitor’s Palace.Sailing Malta’s waters will put you in perfect proximity to these majestic landmarks, all easily accessible from the pristine and crystal surface of the ocean which surrounds them.
-The ancient capital of Mdina commands a breathtaking view of the surrounding archipelago, and Malta boat trips are perfectly complemented with visits to Unesco World Heritage Sites such as the Hypogeum and the City of Valletta.
+The ancient capital of Medina commands a breathtaking view of the surrounding archipelago, and your Malta boat trips are perfectly complemented with visits to Unesco World Heritage Sites such as the Hypogeum and the City of Valletta.
 The Maltese islands boast over 7,000 years of intriguing and fascinating history.
 Whether you choose to explore the more rural terrain of Gozo, or the bustling architectural beauty of Malta, the opportunities for historical appreciation are endless.

 The Mediterranean never disappoints when it comes to beaches, and no trip to Malta is complete without a view of the ocean.
-The island’s stunning crystal waters can be accessed by numerous beaches, sandy coves, and harbours, all of which offer the perfect launching spot for a boat hire in Malta.
+The island’s stunning crystal waters can be accessed by numerous beaches, sandy coves, and harbors, all of which offer the perfect launching spot for a boat hire in Malta.
 The optimal beach time stretches for six months between April and October, giving you plenty of options for when to book your Malta boat trip.

 Whether you prefer the excitement of large, expansive beaches, such as Golden Bay in the northwest of the islands, or would rather take your time to appreciate the simplicity of small sandy beaches like Saint Thomas Bay, the Maltese archipelago offers some of the most stunning beach destinations in the world.
 Looking for something extra special?
 A Sailo boat hire in Malta allows you to discover further hidden wonders, such as natural swimming pools carved into rocks at St Peter’s Pool, or the spectacular rock formations and caves known as the Blue Grotto.